- Define prejudice, racism, and stereotypes.

 The findings on gender are rather surprising.
 Although women are usually thought to be more empathetic than men and thus to be less likely to be racially prejudiced, recent research indicates that the racial views of (white) women and men are in fact very similar and that the two genders are about equally prejudiced (Hughes & Tuch, 2003).Hughes, M., & Tuch, S. A. (2003).
 Gender differences in whites’ racial attitudes: Are women’s attitudes really more favorable?
 Social Psychology Quarterly, 66, 384–401.
 This similarity supports group threat theory, outlined earlier, in that it indicates that white women and men are responding more as whites than as women or men, respectively, in formulating their racial views.

 Findings on education and region of country are not surprising.
 Focusing again just on whites, less educated people are usually more racially prejudiced than better educated people, and Southerners are usually more prejudiced than non-Southerners (Krysan, 2000; Schuman, Steeh, Bobo, & Krysan, 1997).Krysan, M. (2000).
 Prejudice, politics, and public opinion: Understanding the sources of racial policy attitudes.
 Annual Review of Sociology, 26, 135–168; Schuman, H., Steeh, C., Bobo, L., & Krysan, M. (1997).
-Racial attitudes in America: Trends and interpretations (Rev. ed.).
+Racial attitudes in America: Trends and interpretations (rev. ed.).
 Cambridge, MA: Harvard University Press.
-Evidence of these differences appears in Figure 10.3 "Education, Region, and Opposition by Non-Latino Whites to a Close Relative Marrying an African American", which depicts educational and regional differences in a type of racial prejudice that social scientists call social distance, or feelings about interacting with members of other races and ethnicities.
+Evidence of these differences appears in Figure 7.8, which depicts educational and regional differences in a type of racial prejudice that social scientists call “social distance,” or feelings about interacting with members of other races and ethnicities.
 The General Social Survey asks respondents how they feel about a “close relative” marrying an African American.
-Figure 10.3 "Education, Region, and Opposition by Non-Latino Whites to a Close Relative Marrying an African American" shows how responses by white (non-Latino) respondents to this question vary by education and by Southern residence.
+Figure 7.8 shows how responses by white (non-Latino) respondents to this question vary by education and by Southern residence.
 Whites without a high school degree are much more likely than those with more education to oppose these marriages, and whites in the South are also much more likely than their non-Southern counterparts to oppose them.
 To recall the sociological perspective, our social backgrounds certainly do seem to affect our attitudes.

 Source: Data from General Social Survey, 2008.